-The performance review survey will include both quantitative and qualitative elements and will solicit information about specific actions and behaviors..
-An Information Session on how to complete the survey will also be conducted.
+The performance review survey will include both quantitative and qualitative elements and will solicit information about specific actions and behaviors.
+An Information Session on how to complete the survey will also be conducted if requested by a Governing Board member.
 To the degree possible, the identities of the respondents will remain anonymous.